mjl-/ding/README.md

 # Todo

-- time spent should be the time since starting the clone, not since being queued ("new")
 - allow aborting a build
 - write test code
 - add prometheus metrics for builds. how long they take, if they succeed, etc.